-How much does air conditioner installation cost?
+How much does ducted air conditioning cost to install?

 Summer gets intense in Newcastle.